wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 {% include front-end_links.html %}

-## More on OSX #
+## More on macOS #

-This is one of a series on Mac OSX:
+This is one of a series on macOS:

 {% include mac_links.html %}